Counties Manukau Health Maternity Services

 Breastfeeding Naturally is a DVD that follows 9 women on their breastfeeding journey.… More

 Free Whooping Cough Booster Information

-The whooping cough vaccine is available free for pregnant women living in the Counties Manukau region from 20 weeks gestation and new mothers up to two weeks after delivery.… More
+The whooping cough vaccine (Boostrix) is available free for pregnant women living in the Counties Manukau region from 28 weeks to 36 weeks gestation.… More

 HIV Testing in Pregnancy

 The aim of HIV testing in pregnancy is to identify HIV infection in pregnant women.… More

 Middlemore Hospital Maternity Wards - North and South

 The Maternity wards are on the 4th floor of the Galbraith Building, two floors above the birthing unit.… More

 After the birth of their baby many women feel sad or anxious; this is called the “baby blues”.… More

 Many women and healthcare professionals do not understand the charges around healthcare.
 It is important to be clear as most women are eligible.